msschreiner/MB1T/README.md

 ManyBabies1 test-retest analysis code

-Pipeline Description

-The basic outline is that there are two steps: merging of all data sets and the analyses, which include preprocessing which is very minor compared to the original MB1 study.
+Analyzing MB1T data involves two steps.

+1 Merging of all data sets with resulting in the df_all file 2 Preprocessing and analyses

 Metadata

 The list of participating labs can be found here: https://docs.google.com/spreadsheets/d/1jDvb0xL1U6YbXrpPZ1UyfyQ7yYK9aXo002UaArqy35U/edit#gid=0

+A list of deviations from the preregistration is collected here: https://docs.google.com/document/d/1XCOY5FanSl7PCIl0UyLj5EqeE79C47xYyvq4vqGYQe8/edit